DanHerman212/nlp_project/README.md

     <font size='2'><em>Four Different Iterations of Training were Performed</em></font>
 </p>
 </center>
+The Benchmark model was the most accurate approximately 40% of the time.<br><br>

 There were four rounds of training performed, each with different hyperparameters, listed as follows:
 1. Benchmark Model -  Random Forest Classifier with default hyperparameters
 2. Grid Search Model - Random Forest Classifier with Grid Search hyperparameters (average of 15 models)
 3. Best Params - Random Forest Classifier with best hyperparameters from Grid Search
 4. XGBoost Model - XGBoost Classifier with Grid Search with best hyperparameters

-The Benchmark model was the most accurate approximately 40% of the time.

 <center>
 <p align="center">